morepath/morepath/doc/compared.rst

 Most Python web frameworks don't have an explicit code configuration system.
-With "code configuration" I mean expressing things like "this function handles this route", "this view works for this model", and "this is the current authentication system".
+With "code configuration" I mean expressing things like "this function handles this route", "this view works for this model", and "this is the authentication system for this app".
 It also includes extension and overrides, such as "here is an additional route", "use this function to handle this route instead of what the core said".